- Click here to read the description of Local Union Officer Duties and Expectations.

-- Duties of elections committee members include drafting and sending out nominations and election notices, confirming eligibility of candidates, overseeing elections, counting ballots, and announcing results.
+- Duties of Elections Committee members include drafting and sending out candidate nomination notices and election notices, confirming eligibility of candidates, overseeing elections, counting ballots, and announcing results.
 Committee members are elected for a 1 year term.

 - Union Stewards

-- Stewards engage colleagues in our Local fighting for improvements and building the union.
-Represent and help colleagues with workplace issues and grievances and distribute union communications from the Executive board to workers and convey thoughts and concerns from workers to Executive board.
+- Stewards represent and engage colleagues in our Local to fight for improvements through organizing, and provide assistance with workplace issues and grievances.
+Stewards also facilitate communication throughout our union, including distributing information from our Executive board to researchers, and conveying questions and concerns from workers to our elected leadership.

 Cora Bergantinos-Crespo – President